InterviewsExclusive Interview With Kimberly Patlis Walsh, President of CRS

 Kimberly Patlis Walsh:

-Potential targets are no longer limited to those that have personally identifiable information, personal health information or customer credit card data, but instead these attacks have either shut down or interrupted vital infrastructure, health systems, and financial companies.
+Potential targets are no longer limited to those that have personally identifiable information, personal health information or customer credit card data; instead, these attacks have either shut down or interrupted vital infrastructure, health systems, and financial companies.
 Manufacturing has been hit hard, including construction, supply chains, distribution, and sales.

 4. Aside from cybersecurity insurance, what other type of insurance can businesses use to protect themselves from cyber attacks?